Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 # Advanced Usage

-In this chapter we will cover some techniques and options that you can use to improve your testing experience and keep your project better organized.
+In this chapter, we will cover some techniques and options that you can use to improve your testing experience and keep your project better organized.

 ## Cest Classes

-Cest is a common test format for Codeception, it is "Test" firth first C letter in it.
+Cest is a common test format for Codeception, it is "Test" with the first C letter in it.
-It is scenario-driven format so all tests written in it are executed step by steps.
+It is scenario-driven format so all tests written in it are executed step by step.
-Unless you need direct access to application code inside a test, Cest format is recommended to use.
+Unless you need direct access to application code inside a test, Cest format is recommended.
 As it provides more readable code for functional, api, and acceptance tests.

 A new Cest class can be created via `g:cest` command: